-The way it works is that people click the Buffer tweet button and it automatically pushes the tweet out during ideal times instead of pushing it out instantly.
-This way it gets the most visibility, which should help those tweets get more retweets.
+The way it works is that when people click the Buffer tweet button, it automatically pushes the tweet out during ideal times instead of pushing it out instantly.
+This way the tweets get the most visibility, which should help them get re-tweeted more.

-The reason I tweet these quotes is because it’s not only causing my followers to get used to retweeting my stuff, but I am also growing my follower count through this tactic.
+The reason I tweet these quotes is because it’s not only causing my followers to get used to re-tweeting my stuff, but it’s also helping me grow my follower count.

-Don’t be afraid to place retweet buttons within your copy whenever you have an interesting phrase that people may like.
-It can drastically increase how many retweets you get.
+Don’t be afraid to place re-tweet buttons within your copy whenever you have an interesting phrase that people may like.
+It can drastically increase the number of re-tweets you get.
 It has worked well for me and other blogs like On Startups.

 Add links within your tweets

-If you look at the image above you’ll notice that 18.96% of all tweets contain a link.
-But 56.69% of all retweets contain a link.
-So if you want your tweets to be retweeted, you’ll have better odds if you include a link.
+If you look at the image above, you’ll notice that 18.96% of all tweets contain a link.
+But when it comes to re-tweets, a whopping 56.69% of them contain a link.
+So, if you want your tweets to be re-tweeted, you have better odds if you include a link.

 Let people pay you with a tweet

 Have you thought about a concept in which people can pay you with a tweet?
-For example, Simply Measured lets you gain access to some of their products if you tweet about them.
-And if you want to use some of their advanced features without having to pay, they usually ask you to tweet about them again.
+For example, Simply Measured lets you gain access to some of its products if you tweet about the company.
+And if you want to use some of its advanced features without having to pay, it usually asks you to tweet about it again.

 Another example of this is to give away a free White Paper or E-book.
-But to get access to this free material you can request a tweet, which should help you get more downloads.
+In exchange to giving access to this free material, you can request a tweet, which should help you get more downloads.

-After my relationship with these users grow over time, every once in a while I’ll ask them to retweet some of my tweets.
-And because they have a ton of followers, that tweet also gets retweeted a handful of times.
+After my relationship with these users grows over time, every once in a while, I’ll ask them to re-tweet some of my tweets.
+And because they have a ton of followers, that tweet also gets re-tweeted a handful of times.

-If you can build relationships with enough power users, you can ask them at all at once to retweet some of your tweets, which should cause your numbers to go through the roof.
+If you can build relationships with enough power users, you can ask them all at once to re-tweet some of your tweets, which should cause your numbers to go through the roof.

 Use 1.62 Syllables per word